Algorithms for Scheduling Malleable Cloud Tasks

-It is initially designed so as to find an exact algorithm for scheduling batch tasks to minimize the maximum task lateness (i.e., task's completion time minus due date).
-So far, many applications of this rule have been found (\rmnum{1}) to design exact algorithms for the extended model with release times and for scheduling with deadlines (and release times) to minimize the total weight of late tasks, and (\rmnum{2}) as a significant principle in schedulability analysis for real-time systems.
+It is initially designed so as to find an exact algorithm for scheduling batch tasks to minimize the maximum task lateness (i.e., task's completion time minus due date) \cite{Jac55}.
+So far, numerous applications of this rule have been found, e.g., (\rmnum{1}) to design exact algorithms for the extended model with release times \cite{Hor74} and for scheduling tasks with deadlines (and release times) to minimize the total weighted number of tardy tasks \cite{Lawler69}, and (\rmnum{2}) as a significant principle in the analysis of scheduling feasibility for real-time systems \cite{Stankovic98}.

-In the following, we introduce the related works to further understand what are deriving our thinking to propose a series of new techniques to achieve the goal of this paper.
+Similarly, we are convinced that, as far as malleable tasks are concerned, achieving such an optimal resource utilization state is also very important for designing and analyzing scheduling algorithms (\rmnum{1}) under various objectives, or (\rmnum{2}) when different algorithmic design techniques such as greedy and dynamic programming are applied.
+The intuition for this is that, if the utilization state was not optimal in an algorithm, its performance could be improved by utilizing the machines optimally to allow more tasks to be completed.
+All these considerations motivate us to develop an theoretical framework proposed in this paper.

+Before this paper, a greedy algorithm was proposed in \cite{Jain} that achieves a performance guarantee $\frac{C-k}{C}\cdot\frac{s-1}{s}$; here, $C$ is the number of machines, $k$ is the maximum parallelism bound of all tasks, $s$ is the minimum slackness of all tasks where each task's slackness is defined to be the ratio of its deadline to its minimum execution time, which is the time when a task is always allocated the maximum number of machines during the execution. $k$ is a system parameter and is assumed to be finite \cite{White}.
+Intuitively, $s$ characterizes the resource allocation urgency (e.g., $s=1$ means that the maximum amount of machines have to be allocated to a task at every time slot to meet its deadline).